 Clearly, lawyers are exploring more ways to work outside of the traditional office setting.
 The 2014 Legal Technology Survey Report, conducted by the American Bar Association, shows that seven percent of respondents have a virtual law practice.
 Solo attorneys were more likely to have virtual practices, at 10 percent.
 Nearly three-quarters of all respondents indicate they telecommute to work.

 As intriguing as the idea of working virtually is, breaking away from an office can be a daunting task.
-It requires a new mindset and discipline.
+It requires a new mindset and discipline, one that involves remote mentoring and workflow management amongst others.
 Other factors also need to be considered such as the logistics of computers, support, backup and other technological areas.
 Fortunately, with the right preparation, technology and approach, it’s easier than ever to set up a virtual law office.

 The New World of Working Away from the Office